HKU-BAL/Clair3/docs/pileup_training.md

 # Train a model for Clair3 pileup calling

 This document shows how to train or fine-tune a deep learning model for Clair3 pileup calling.
+Check [here](full_alignment_training.md) for full-alignment training process.
 We simplified the training workflow in [Clair](https://github.com/HKU-BAL/Clair/blob/master/docs/TRAIN.md), while still maintaining multiple sample and multiple coverages training workflow.
 We divided all training materials into `SAMPLES`, `DEPTHS` and `CHR` tags, which represent different training samples, different training coverages, and contig name, respectively.
 All candidate variants are selected to create binary file and then were fed into training or fine-tune workflow.

 ## Prerequisites
 - Clair3 installed